Tax included and shipping calculated at checkout

 Care and Materials

-Materials 316L surgical grade stainless steel throughout.
-Oxidised antique silver finish.
-Valknut and Norse knotwork engraving on hammer face.
+Materials: 316L surgical-grade stainless steel throughout.
+Oxidised antique silver or gold-tone finish.
+Raised Valknut and Norse knotwork engraving on hammer face.
 Sculpted bail with skull detail.
-Wheat link chain.
+Wheat link chain included.

 - Wipe clean with a soft dry cloth